visual-layer/fastdup/README.md

          </a>
       </td>
       <td rowspan="4">
-         <b>🤗 Analyze Hugging Face Datasets:</b> Learn how to load and analyze datasets from <a href="https://huggingface.co/datasets">Hugging Face Datasets</a>.
+         <b>🤗 Analyze Hugging Face Datasets:</b> Load and analyze datasets from <a href="https://huggingface.co/datasets">Hugging Face Datasets</a>.
 Perfect if you already have a dataset hosted on Hugging Face hub.
       </td>
       <td align="center" width="80">
          <a href="https://nbviewer.org/github/visual-layer/fastdup/blob/main/examples/analyzing-hf-datasets.ipynb">